UncleCShark/Cmaketopia/Docs/CommandLine.md

 ## Highway to Hell for a tough cookie

 Our previous levels were a breeze, but from then on the story shifts gears.
 Get up on your feet we start grappling with basis of a command line.
 A wise deviser:construction_worker: have to understand the relation between components to solve problems of their domain and how the compilation pipeline looks like.
 The grasp of this concept is crucial.
-We must be deft like a swan, which glides across the surface of the lake.
+We must be deft like a swan, which glides:airplane: across the surface of the lake.
 Stop being like a rabbit:rabbit: caught in the headlights controlled by your favoured [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).

 **Rule No. One - You're a boss and you know the ropes.**
 **Rule No. Two - The command line is your friend.**